marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-philosophy-in-questions-and-answers-volume-2.md.md

 Among these mysteries was the doctrine of rebirth, which you will see He must have taught from the following conversation.
 He asked them: "Who do men say that I , the son of man, am?"
 They answered and said: "Some say that you are John the Baptist, some Elijah, and some that you are Jeremiah, or one of the prophets."
 These personages had all died and their bodies must have decayed in the grave.
 Yet we find people believing that Jesus was one of them reborn.
 If this principle of rebirth had been wrong, it would have been His duty as a teacher to have set His disciples right, and He would probably have said: "What nonsense!
 How can I be one of those?
 They have been gone for centuries."
 Instead He asks, "Who do you say that I am?"

-[334]

 In the case of Elijah He taught this doctrine outright, for he said to His disciples concerning John the Baptist: "This is Elijah if you will receive it."
 There is no equivocation, but a straight forward statement: "This is Elijah."
 This statement was reiterated later on when they left the Mount of Transfiguration, for on that occasion Christ said to His disciples: "Elijah has come and they have done to him as they listed."
 Then they knew that He spoke of John the Baptist.

-NATURE OF JESUS' BODY AFTER DEATH
+### <h3 id="question-105">Question No. 105: NATURE OF JESUS' BODY AFTER DEATH</h3>
-Question No. 105.

 If, as you say, Jesus' body was scattered to the four winds at the time of the burial, how then did Thomas touch Jesus after death?
 How did he say: "Handle me and see, for a spirit has not flesh and bones as ye see me have"?
 Later on it is said that he ate fish and honey.
 Is it possible for a spirit without a fleshy body to eat and to be touched?

-[335]

 Answer: This question is one that occurs very often.
 We might refer you to the back files where it has been answered, but as so many new people come in constantly, it seems that perhaps it is better to take it up anew.
 As the writer never refers to back numbers himself, he will each time take up these matters from a different angle which may give new points even to those who have had them answered before, and thus the reiteration will not be without benefit.

 Our latest investigations indicate that where a man spiritualizes his vehicles, the constitution of the vital body, made of ether, is most materially changed.
 In the ordinary man there is always a preponderance of the two lower ethers--the chemical and life ethers--which have to do with the upbuilding and propagation of the physical body, and a minimum of the light and the reflecting ethers, which are concerned with sense perception and the higher spiritual qualities.
 After death the body of the ordinary man is laid in the grave and the vital body hovers about two feet above the mound, gradually disintegrating.
 The dense body disintegrates simultaneously.
 However, when we say it decays, we really mean that it becomes much more alive than it was while man inhabited it, for each little molecule is now taken charge of by a separate, individual life.
 It begins to associate with its neighbors; the unity of an individual life is superseded by a community of many lives.

-[336]

 Therefore we speak of such decaying corpses as alive with worms.
 The denser and the more gross this vehicle is, the longer time it will require for disintegration, because the vital body hovering above has a tenacious magnetic hold that keeps the dense molecules in check.
 The two higher ethers vibrate at a much more rapid rate than the lower, and where a man by spiritual thoughts has massed around him a great volume of this ether, which then composes his vital body, the vibrations of the dense body also become more intense.
 Consequently, when the man leaves his body at death there is little or nothing of the vital body left behind to keep the components of the physical body in check.
 The disintegration is therefore very rapid.
 This we cannot easily prove because very few people are sufficiently spiritual to make the difference noticeable, but you will recall that in the Bible it is said of certain characters that they were translated.
 Also, that the body of Moses was so vibrant that it shone, and his body was not found, etc.